-for the sheer hell of it, a few weeks ago i wanted to see if i could properly and successfully retain the nginx cache of sysinfo.io and have it persist across system reboots instead of being ephemeral by default.
-In order to achieve this goal, i needed to create a shell script, define a new systemd service unit, and find a way to run the systemd script before system shutdown (reboots are included via “before=” declaration). this website is configured to store the nginx cache in its tmpfs file system, which is a special linux in-memory file system that exposes and abstracts itself typically to a directory such as /run.
+I tried to retain the NGINX FastCGI cache and have it persist across system reboots instead of being ephemeral by default.
+In order to achieve this goal I needed to create a shell script, define a new systemd service unit, and find a way to run the systemd shell script before shutdown (reboots are included via "Before=" declaration).
+This site is configured to store the cache in its tmpfs file system, which is a special Linux in-memory file system that abstracts and exposes itself typically to a directory such as /run.
 When the system is restarted (crashes in my case) […]

 Chances are this is not the first website you’ve come to after breaking SSL on your Nginx box, but I promise it will be the last.
 The problem is actually a very simple one, and the Nginx error log tells you verbatim what is wrong with the config, although nginx -t will yield success.
 Nginx reads and runs the sites in alphabetical order, therefore this issue can be fixed by finding and fixing the site config which is listening on port 443 and using ssl without any ssl certificate declarations which is causing your site further down the alphabetical line to fail HTTPS.
 In my case it was a Nginx site config called stub_status.conf causing SSL to fail in sysinfo.io.conf even though I did have SSL correctly setup.